Ground-state phase diagram of S = 1/2 Heisenberg model on 2D square-hexagon-octagon lattice: NUMERICAL RESULTS

 \subsection{Full ground-state phase diagram}

 We have already analyzed and confirmed the phases and phase transitions in the cases of $\lambda_1=0$ and $\lambda_2=0$.
 To complete the remaining phase diagram, we continue to apply the finite-size scaling method to extrapolate the intersection of Binder cumulants for different sizes to accurately pinpoint the phase boundaries.
-To demonstrate the reliability of our data, we present a detailed analysis of cases where we vary $\lambda_2$ while fixing $\lambda_1$ at $0.5$,$1.0$, and $4$, as well as the case where we vary $\lambda_1$ while fixing $\lambda_2$ at $1.4$.
+To demonstrate the reliability of our data, we present a detailed analysis of cases where we vary $\lambda_2$ while fixing $\lambda_1$ at $0.5$,$1.0$, and $4$, as well as the case where we vary $\lambda_1$ while fixing $\lambda_2$ at $1.4$, as presented in Fig.~\ref{fig:FIG.6.}.
 The overall phase diagram for the SHO lattice is presented in Fig.~\ref{fig:FIG.2.}.
-As can be seen, within the chosen parameter range, the SHO lattice model exhibits five distinct phases: the hexagon phase, the OSD phase, the LSD phase, the Haldane-like SPT phase, and the AFM phase. the AFM phase is surrounded by other non-magnetic phases in the phase diagram.
+Within the chosen parameter range, the SHO lattice model exhibits five distinct phases: the hexagon phase, the OSD phase, the LSD phase, the Haldane-like SPT phase, and the AFM phase.
+The AFM phase is surrounded by other nonmagnetic phases in the phase diagram.